Whither our UK NHS ?

 We must also aim for a more holistic model of social support, based on the 'cradle to grave' approach adopted by the scandinavian countries.
 Although arguably more intrusive, it is much more effective in encouraging and maintaining a healthy lifestyle throughout life, and ensuring the individual receives the care they really need in later life when they need it.

 Although this might appear a more expensive approach in the short term, the savings generated by preventing chronic illness, and thereby minimising hospital attendance, will make it much more economical in the long run.
-The social benefits would also be considerable, particularly for those nearing the end of their lives, who would overwhemingly prefer to die in their own homes rather than on a guerney (if they can find one) in a hospital corridor.
+The social benefits would also be considerable, particularly for those nearing the end of their lives, who would overwhemingly prefer to die in their own homes rather than on a gurney (if they can find one!) in a hospital corridor.
 Interestingly, many of the more enlightened GP practices in UK are now turning to this type of model for the management of their ageing population lists.

 All this will certainly not be an easy one for government to 'sell' – or indeed fund.
 Devising a funding model which takes account of legacy NI contributions will in itself be a major challenge for the policy makers, never mind actually making it all happen.
 And this will be the case whoever happens to be in power.